Introduction

 5. Vizregress

-Vizregress, a popular open-source tool, was created as a research project based on AForge.Net.
-Colin Williamson, the creator of the tool, tried to resolve a crucial issue- Selenium WebDriver (that Vizregress uses in the background) could not distinguish between layouts if the CSS elements stayed the same and only the visual representation was modified.
+Colin Williamson created Vizregress, a popular open-source tool, as a research project based on AForge.Net.
+He aimed to resolve a crucial issue: Selenium WebDriver, which Vizregress uses in the background, couldn’t distinguish between layouts when CSS elements stayed the same but the visual representation changed.
 This was a problem that could disrupt a website.

 Vizregress uses AForge attributes to compare every pixel of the images (new and baseline) to determine if they are equal.
 This is a complex task that does not deny its fragility.